akkitheakhil/ExpenseCalcJS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is a simple Budget/Expense calculator build using HTML5, CSS and JavaScript.
+It make use of Vanilla JavaScript to build this small app.

+* Screenshots

 ![Desktop Image](https://i.ibb.co/RQk9JTD/Desktop-Screenshot-Dashboard.png "Desktop Dashboard View")
 ![Mobile Image](https://i.ibb.co/DLByHHv/Phone-Screenshot-Dashboar.png "Mobile Dashboard View")

-This is a simple Budget/Expense calculator build using HTML5, CSS and JavaScript.
-It make use of Vanilla JavaScript to build this small app.

 ### Built With